Adelittle/Adelittle/README.md

 <h3 align="center">Bug Hunter and Penetration Tester</h3>

 - 👀 I’m interested in Cyber Security
-- 📱 I’m currently learning Mobile Pentest
+- 📱 I’m currently learning Active Directory
-- 💻 I’m looking for opportunity to work in cyber security
+- 💻 I'm looking for an opportunity to work as a penetration tester.
 - 📫 How to reach me With
 - Email : nakanosec@gmail.com
 - Instagram : ade_little